Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> A person who does not read is no better than one cannot read.
+> A rational person can find peace by cultivating indifference to things outside of their control.

 <!-- QUOTE_END -->